ashutoshtiwari996/insar_deformation_hotspots/README.md

 # insar_deformation_hotspots

-Deriving spatio-temporal deformation patterns over LA using InSAR and AI​
+# Deriving spatio-temporal deformation patterns over LA using InSAR and AI​

 The set of programs can be used for post-processing InSAR deformation maps obtained from multi-temporal InSAR processing.

-Input: Time series deformation matrix in .mat format (exported from WabInSAR software developed by Manoochehr Shirzaei).
+**Input**: Time series deformation matrix in .mat format (exported from WabInSAR software developed by Manoochehr Shirzaei).
 WabInSAR software is open access and can be downloaded from the following link: https://sites.google.com/vt.edu/eadar-lab/software

-Output: Cluster maps based on time series k-means, dbscan, followed by codes to remove unwanted clusters and merging clusters.
+**Output**: Cluster maps based on time series k-means, dbscan, followed by codes to remove unwanted clusters and merging clusters.

 Instructions for running the program:
 Use requirements.txt to install necessary libraries for the program.
 Follow these steps: